Juliet-Thistleton/Washington-DC-Bikeshare-Analysis/README.md

 # ds241_final

-Juliet Thistleotn's final project for DS241 where she worked wtih three other students to find recommendations on where the most optimal place to add bikesharing stations would be.
+Juliet Thistleton's final project for DS241 where she worked wtih three other students to find recommendations on where the most optimal place to add bikesharing stations would be.